finol-digital/Card-Game-Simulator/docs/README.md

 # Card Game Simulator

 ## Get Card Game Simulator
-Get CGS from the [Google Play Store](https://play.google.com/store/apps/details?id=com.finoldigital.cardgamesim)!
-You can also download Windows and Mac versions from [this Google Drive folder](https://drive.google.com/open?id=0B563jbWV7hpdTi1TbUdjM1UwTWs).
+You can get CGS from the [Google Play Store](https://play.google.com/store/apps/details?id=com.finoldigital.cardgamesim), and you can also download Windows and Mac versions from [this Google Drive folder](https://drive.google.com/open?id=0B563jbWV7hpdTi1TbUdjM1UwTWs).
 We are also on [Facebook](https://www.facebook.com/cardgamesimulator/)!

 ## Add Card Games
 CGS comes pre-packaged with these games: